Tools and Resources I can’t live without

 - Adobe Acrobat Reader I use this mostly for previewing print files.

 - Scribus Open source DTP/layout software.
 A bit unintuitive but has pretty good features.
+I haven’t used it since Affinity Publisher came out.

 More Resources for Art and Comics: Brushes, Online Art Tools, Tutorials etc